hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Domain-types-and-how-to-register-them.md

 </details>

 ## Relay domain registration
 In fact, it is a direct domain that is considered for intermediate servers, and therefore the way to register such domains is the same as the direct domain.
+[Read more](/manager/domain-worker-cdn-and-tunneling/How-to-add-relay-domain-to-Hiddify-manager/)

 ## Fake domain registration
 As the name suggests, we want to use a fake domain that is not related to us, so we don't need to register it in advance.
 But we can only use it in the panel.
-Click [here](https://github.com/hiddify/Hiddify-Manager/wiki/How-to-create-and-use-fake-domain) to see the article on registering and using fake domains.
+Click [here](a/manager/domain-worker-cdn-and-tunneling/How-to-create-and-use-fake-domain/) to see the article on registering and using fake domains.